tower1ight/World/0.Sessions and Planning/C.04/Myths/The Eye.md

 # Omens
 1. Dream of the earth, see faceted worms, see shimmering grass curl and ripple, moving in concert with the mist above, See a fissure open and an iris before you, that grass becoming eyelashes, a pupil hungrily darting
-2. ksdfksd
+2. A Large boulder
 3. A swarm of Birds forms the shape of an eye
 4. a group Acolytes
- 4.
- 5.
- 6. Acolytes move in a procession, from loops of vines on their abdomens hang eyes, some in pickled in capsules, some fresh dripping, others old swarmed by a thick cloud of flies
+5. Acolytes move in a procession, from loops of vines on their abdomens hang eyes, some in pickled in capsules, some fresh dripping, others old swarmed by a thick cloud of flies

 # Cast
 The many